kuryla/ml-peg-omol/README.md

 >
 > New benchmarks are expected to be added following the format defined in this
 > repository, and work is ongoing to migrate all existing benchmarks to this format.

+Our original interactive analysis suite is currently hosted at: http://mlip-testing.stfc.ac.uk:8050

 ## Contents
 - [Getting started](#getting-started)